 I didn’t go into every feature of this camera since I don’t own it and don’t want to pretend to be a master of it.
 I have however shot with the Canon 5D II for years, and I do test every camera available to the mainstream consumer.
 So in this review, I really just wanted to share with you all the features that stood out to me.
 I’m sure I’ve missed some things that will bother some people and some things that people will love.

-For me personally, this is my favorite Canon I’ve shot with to date, I like it more than the 5D IV because of the tilt screen and if I was in the market for a full-frame DSLR by Canon, I wouldn’t hesitate for a second on this one.
+Personally, this is my favorite Canon I’ve shot with to date.
+I like it more than the 5D IV because of the tilt screen, and if I were in the market for a full-frame DSLR by Canon, I wouldn’t hesitate for a second on this one.
 I would even probably buy this over the Canon 5D IV.
 As far as there is any issue with dynamic range, this is not an issue at all in real-world photography.
 It’s only a problem among the mouth-breathing alpha nerds that spend their lives shooting test sheets.

 Canon 6D II – Amazon / Adorama / BHphoto